dev-ai-lab/aws-architect/README.md

 - improves read performance by caching content at the edge (all around the year)
 - aws has [216 point](https://aws.amazon.com/cloudfront/features/?nc=sn&loc=2&whats-new-cloudfront.sort-by=item.additionalFields.postDateTime&whats-new-cloudfront.sort-order=desc) of presence ( edge locations)
 - DDoS protection (worldwide shutdown) by Shielld and AWS app firewall
+- Integration with Cognito User Pool:
+  - Can't directly integration with cognito
+  - would need an additional Lambda@Edge function to accomplish authentication via Cognito User Pools
 - CloudFront Origins:
   - S3 bucket
     - to allow only CF to access the bucket: use Origin Access Control (OAC)